Exxon / 2211 North Freeway

 In January 1967, Field Inn opened as the first location of a new motel chain that was intended to go nationwide much like other motel chains starting to take off at this time.
 By October, Field Inn North (aka Field Inn #1) was a "motor inn" with full services (including a "private air-conditioned bus" for large events), with banquet and meeting rooms, as well as a club and restaurant.
 Unusually for these types of developments, a third of the property was apartments owned and operated by the hotel (with a notably different architectural style).
 The apartment portion (completed later that year) featured a washateria on the premises and a children's playground and in 1967 had the name of Aldine Field Apartments.
 By January 1976 the hotel was flying under the banner of Rodeway Inn (Rodeway Inn Greensgate) with the name later that year Greenspoint Inn (and Greenspoint Apartments, also known as Greenspoint International Apts.).
 The actual Greenspoint Mall was a mile to the north and the area was a trendy spot for new apartment construction.

 By 1985, the hotel portion was Best Western - Greenspoint Inn (aka Best Western Greenspoint) and kept the name into the name into the mid-1990s.
 By the late 1990s, the hotel was known as the Greenspoint Plaza Inn.
 By this time, the motel's best years was behind it.
 The club was leased as a swingers' club at the hotel operated from 1999 to 2003 as Club Connections.
 Around the time Club Connections closed, the entire property closed and was demolished circa 2004.
-For many years the property was dormant, but with Gillespie Road (which ran just south of the property) getting upgraded and connecting in with the new Pinto Business Park behind the property.
+For many years the property was dormant, but with Gillespie Road (which ran just south of the property) getting upgraded and connecting in with the new Pinto Business Park behind the property, revitalization was to come.
 In late 2019, Monk JCB, a construction equipment dealership, began groundbreaking, and in December 2021 it opened, bringing the 11211 North Freeway address back into service.
 The back half of the property remains vacant (some of the hotel buildings and all of the apartment buildings), but it will be probably be redeveloped soon enough.

 Golf Cars of Houston Superstore / 11219 North Fwy.